Bidens: Distribution

 Bidens includes roughly 230 species which are distributed worldwide throughout many tropical and warm temperate regions.
 Species occur in the Americas, Africa, Polynesia, Europe and Asia.

 Bidens are zoochorous; their seeds will stick to clothing, fur or feathers, and be carried to new habitat.
 This has enabled them to colonize a wide range, including many oceanic islands.
 Some of these species occur only in a very restricted range and several are now threatened with extinction, notably in the Hawaiian Islands.
 Due to the absence of native mammals on these islands, some of the oceanic island taxa have reduced burrs, evolving features that seem to aid in dispersal by the wind instead.

 Human use and interactions

 Nodding beggarticks (B. cernua) and hairy beggarticks (B. pilosa) are useful as honey plants.
-Several Bidens species are used as food by the caterpillars of certain Lepidoptera, such as the noctulian moth Hypercompe hambletoni and the brush-footed butterfly Vanessa cardui, the painted lady.
+Several Bidens species are used as food by the caterpillars of certain Lepidoptera, such as the noctuid moth Hypercompe hambletoni and the brush-footed butterfly Vanessa cardui, the painted lady.

 The Bidens mottle virus, a plant pathogen, was first isolated from B. pilosa, and it infects many other Asteraceae and plants of other families.

 Native Hawaiians drink a special tea out of their leaves (known collectively as koʻokoʻolau) back when they were abundant in Hawaii.